anokhver/ship_anomaly_detection/frontend/README.md

 ## Overview

 The web interface has a few functions.
-You can:
+You can do:

 - Load data
 - Select a model